 In the 1980’s state employees without formal bargaining rights in Texas, Oklahoma, and Missouri organized with CWA on a mass scale, realizing public worker rights and material gains.
 Following a Living Wage Campaign in the 2000s, the United Campus Workers of Tennessee declared together, “we are a union.”

-Since then we have won victories big and small, including the stopping of outsourcing of thousands of facilities services workers across TN’s public higher education institutions, to winning across the board pay raises for employees and raises in base pay to bring campus workers closer to a living wage; we’ve stopped harassment from abusive supervisors, and changed the culture of many of our workplaces and departments.
+Since then we have expanded our reach and won victories big and small, including the stopping of outsourcing of thousands of facilities services workers across TN’s public higher education institutions, to securing full fee waivers for graduate students at CU Boulder.
+We’ve stopped harassment from abusive supervisors, and changed the culture of many of our workplaces and departments.